Honda Passport Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Honda Passport are $1,326 a year for full coverage insurance.
-Comprehensive costs around $282 a year, collision insurance costs $524, and liability is $384.
-Liability-only coverage costs around $432 a year, and high-risk coverage costs around $2,876.
-Teen drivers cost the most to insure at up to $4,920 a year.
+The average insurance rates for a Honda Passport are $1,326 a year for full coverage.
+Comprehensive insurance costs an estimated $282 a year, collision insurance costs $524, and liability insurance costs $384.
+Liability-only coverage costs as little as $432 a year, and high-risk coverage costs $2,876 or more.
+Teenage drivers cost the most to insure at up to $4,920 a year.

 Average premium for full coverage: $1,326

-Rates are based on $500 comprehensive and collision deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 states and Passport trim levels.
+Price estimates include $500 policy deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all states and Passport trim levels.

 Price Range Variability

-Using a 40-year-old driver as an example, Honda Passport insurance rates range from as low as $432 for a discount liability-only rate to a high of $2,876 for a driver who requires high-risk insurance.
+For a driver in their 40's, Honda Passport insurance rates range from as low as $432 for just the minimum liability insurance to a high of $2,876 for high-risk insurance.

 Urban vs. Rural Price Range

-Choosing to live in a large city can make a big difference on car insurance rates.
-Areas with sparse population are shown to have a lower frequency of physical damage claims than larger metro areas.
-The diagram below illustrates how rural and urban location affects auto insurance rates.
+Your location has a significant impact on insurance rates.
+More rural locations are shown to have a lower frequency of accident claims than densely populated cities.
+The diagram below illustrates how location helps determine insurance prices.

-The examples above illustrate why it is important to compare rates quotes for a specific zip code and risk profile, instead of making a decision based on price averages.
+The examples above show why it is important to compare rates for a targeted area and risk profile, rather than relying on average rates.

 Use the form below to get customized rates for your location.